-AUTHORITY: This is the policy of the The Accelerated Schools CEO of Schools.
+AUTHORITY: This is the policy of The Accelerated Schools CEO of Schools.
 The following legal standard is applied to this policy: California Code of Regulations, Title 5, Sections 4600 - 4687

-ASSISTANCE: For further information, to ask questions, seek assistance regarding the filing of complaints under the Uniform Complaint Procedures, or have questions regarding appeal procedures, contact: Ms. Lenita Lugo, Categorical Programs Director (323) 235-6343 Ext.
+ASSISTANCE: For further information, to ask questions, seek assistance regarding the filing of complaints under the Uniform Complaint Procedures, or have questions regarding appeal procedures, contact: Ms. Lenita Lugo, Director of Curriculum and Instruction (323) 235-6343 Ext.
 2553.